Skip to Content

 It’s an iconic activity in Queenstown!

 If you have a little bit more to spend, another cruise option is the historic TSS Earnslaw Steamship.
 This coal-powered ship is almost 100 years old, and it is so much fun to explore!
-Although a little pricier than the Spirit of Queenstown, it is a fun tour!
-You can also upgrade it to include a gourmet BBQ or the Walter Peak Farm tour (which kids love!).
-A visit to Walter Peak Farm involves meeting lots of animals and cool demos like sheep shearing!
+Although a little pricier than the Million Dollar Cruise, it is a fun tour!
+I’ve taken both, and I love the historic charm of the TSS Earnslaw.

-21. Go stand up paddleboarding or kayaking on the lake
+21. Go stand-up paddleboarding or kayaking on the lake

 Two kayaks sit on the beach at Kinloch Campsite in Glenorchy